Plan your Azure Time Series Insights Gen1 environment

-You can configure a maximum of 400 days of data retention in your Azure Time Series Insights GA environment.
+You can configure a maximum of 400 days of data retention in your Azure Time Series Insights Gen1 environment.

 Configure data retention

 In the Azure portal, select your Time Series Insights environment.

 In the Time Series Insights environment pane, under Settings, select Storage configuration.

 In the Data retention time (in days) box, enter a value between 1 and 400.

 To learn more about how to implement an appropriate data retention policy, read How to configure retention.